ahw/vim-hooks/README.md

 ---------------------------
 **`[.sortkey].eventname.ext.vimhook[.*]`**

+_The grammar for extension-specific VimHooks is the same for that of global VimHooks given above.
+Group 3 is where the extension is specified._

 The format of extension-specific VimHook filenames is `[.sortkey].eventname.ext.vimhook[.*]`, where `sortkey` is optional and can be whatever integer you want, `eventname` is any valid Vim `autocmd` event